Revis: Breakup (2004–2009)

 While the band had broken up, a number of members did their own projects.
+Piribauer joined Yotokyo as their drummer after meeting them when the band shared Revis’ rehearsal space.
 Davis and Cox had formed a new band by the name of Maryandi, later renamed The Yelling.
 Holman worked with a new project called Aujalyn.
 The bassist Thiemann went on to form TJ Brown, Dove Lane and Deep Space Radio.